Welcome to the Before & After School Club

 Wraps (various fillings)

 Eastlands Childcare Provision is part of Eastlands Primary School and the following policies will apply.
-Full copies are available to view if requested.
+A copy of the policies are available on the Eastlands Primary School website under 'Key Information'.

 We believe that children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriate expectations for their behaviour.